woman touching dry skin on face

 When the face becomes dry, the skin will often also be sensitive; however, sensitive facial skin is not always related to dryness.
 With both dry and sensitive skin, it is always important to avoid skincare products that contain irritating ingredients, such as perfumes and colourants.
 Always check that any skincare product you intend to use has been dermatologically tested on sensitive skin.

-Dry facial skin, skin conditions & diseases
+Dry skin on face, skin conditions & diseases

 • Xerosis is the medical term for dry skin, and is experienced by most people at one point in their lives.
 The term comes from Greek; ‘Xero’, means ‘dry’, and ‘osis’ means ‘disease’.
 Find out more about xerosis here